Berrimans Bare All

 Augustine's theological revolution (4th–5th centuries)

-However, Augustine used Neoplatonism to argue for creation's goodness, not against it.
-His target was Gnostic heresy teaching that matter and bodies were inherently evil.
-By the 4th century, Christians employed Neoplatonism as "one of their chief weapons for affirming the goodness of the created world."
+However, there's an important nuance.
+Augustine used Neoplatonism to argue for the goodness of creation, not against it.
+His target was Gnostic heresy, which taught that matter and bodies were inherently evil.
+As scholar Robin Mark Phillips notes, by the 4th century "Christians were using Neoplatonism as one of their chief weapons for affirming the goodness of the created world."

 The Carolingian turning point (750–900 CE)

 The most dramatic shift occurred during the Carolingian period.
-Named after Charlemagne, who became King of the Franks in 768 CE and Holy Roman Emperor in 800 CE, this era saw sweeping reforms imposing Roman liturgical standards on Western churches and centralizing religious authority.
-Christians were still often baptized naked until this standardization.
+The shift away from sacred nudity was driven by a complex convergence of theological and political forces.
+Named after Charlemagne, who was King of the Franks from 768 CE and crowned Holy Roman Emperor in 800 CE, this era saw Charlemagne and his successors implement sweeping reforms, seeking to impose Roman liturgical standards on all Western churches and centralising religious authority under bishops and the emperor.
+Up until this point Christians were still often baptised naked.
+The standardisation of practices saw the outlawing of this on the grounds that it promoted immodesty, marking the point widely regarded as where nudity itself started to be seen as inherently sexual.

 The High Middle Ages (12th–13th centuries)